pupsik/SampleRestAPI/README.md

 #### Obtaining JWT Token

-Clone this respository.
 The API implements basic authorization using self-signed JWT tokens.
 In order to obtain the JWT token, please run the following code:

 ```
 import jwt